solarsnake/coveralls-demo-ruby/README.md

 ---

-There's an implicit *__Step 6__* here, which you then deciding whether to merge, and deploy, the new changes based on coverage.
+There's an implicit *__Step 6__* here, which is you deciding whether to merge, and deploy, the new changes based on coverage.
 This can be manual or automated, based on settings you configure at [Coveralls](http://coveralls.io).

 ---